-If you are a podcaster or advertiser doing your due diligence, or maybe just a curious listener, you may want to find out how many subscribers a podcast has.
+If you’re a podcaster or advertiser doing your due diligence, or maybe just a curious listener, you may want to find out how many subscribers a podcast has.
 But you can’t.
 Sorry.
-The data sucks, and this makes it easy for many podcasters to lie about it, or worse—manipulate the numbers.
+The data sucks, and because of this, it’s easy for many podcasters to lie or worse—manipulate the numbers.

-In the “big data” era this seems like a question with an easy answer, but as long as I’ve been podcasting there isn’t one.
+In the “big data” era subscriber count should be easy to figure out, but as long as I’ve been podcasting there isn’t one.
 For almost 4 years this data has simply not been available.
-This means, advertisers or even guests who inquire about how many subscribers a podcast has, probably won’t get an accurate answer, at least for now.
+Anyone who asks how many subscribers a podcast has is completely at the mercy of the podcaster’s honesty… for now.

-Can you tell how many subscribers a podcast has?
-Nope.
+Why can’t you tell how many subscribers a podcast has?

 For years the only data available to podcasters has been the number of total listens and the origination city.
-Obviously, the location might not even be accurate due to ISPs and VPNs.
-But even the available listener data has holes, because it only shows if an episode was downloaded, and due to VPNs and ISPs the location isn’t accurate either.
+Even that data isn’t accurate though, because it truly only tracks if an episode was downloaded, and due to VPNs and ISPs the location isn’t accurate either.
 To unpack how many subscribers a podcast has or even if someone actually listened at all, we need better data from the actual hosts.

-But my favorite podcast knows their subscriber number!
+How does my favorite podcast know their subscriber number?

-Many podcasters just take the total “listens” number over the duration of the podcast and tell their audience that is their subscriber number.
-Whether intentionally misleading people, or just ignorant of the data, this is flat out wrong and highly deceptive.
 Using this metric, if I upload 30,000 episodes and only my mother listens, I can claim I have 30,000 listeners.
-Do people actually lie like this?
+But do people actually lie like this?
 You bet they do.

 Subscribe To The Justin Brady Show »

-Because I’ve helped numerous podcasters (many behind the scenes) I’ve seen their dashboards and heard how many “listeners” they claim to have.
-An alarming amount claim their total listener numbers as their total subscriber base—it happens far more often than you think.
-This is why it’s almost impossible to know how many subscribers a podcast has.
-Even if a podcaster does give you the backdoor to their data, however, it can easily be cheated.
+Because I’ve helped numerous podcasters (many behind the scenes) I’ve seen their data and heard how many “listeners” they claim to have.
+An alarming amount misrepresent their subscriber numbers—it happens far more often than you think.

 How to cheat podcast listener numbers

 Podcast listener data can even be faked via the platforms themselves, like iTunes.
-In the following thread, some even claim brands hire foreign entities to inflate their numbers by mass-subscribing.
-I can’t verify this obviously, but it’s not difficult.
-I’ve actually inflated my own numbers completely by accident.
-Before you grab your pitchfork, let me explain.
+In the following thread, some claim brands hire foreign entities to inflate their numbers by mass-subscribing.
+I can’t verify who uses this strategy, but it does work.

 I want to get my podcast on the front page of spotify and itunes.